ravialdy/ravialdy.github.io/_pages/about.md

 ### About Me

 Hello!
 I'm Ravialdy Hidayat.
-I work with computers to make them smarter in understanding pictures and words.
+I work with computers to make them smarter and safer in understanding pictures and words.
 I've been doing this for over 3 years, both in companies and in a university.

 #### My Skills and Technical Tools: